eeue56/elm-lazy/README.md

 ## Notes

 This is a library based originally on the old `Lazy` implementation.
 However, it is written entirely in pure Elm.
-The main difference is explicit memoization.
+The main difference is explicit memoization, as we no longer use side-effects to achieve laziness.